History of Sioux City, Iowa: The Enlightened Governance of Wallace M. Short, 1918-1923

-If ever an elected representative championed Sioux City as a "working man's town" it was Wallace M. Short.
+Wallace M. Short described Sioux City as a "working man's town."
 Even before taking elected office, Short campaigned against the Temperance Movement and opposed Prohibition, not on moral grounds, but on the principal that alcohol consumption was a personal choice, and not something to be controlled or governed from Des Moines or Washington, D.C.
-Mayor Short remained a committed Republican for the remainder of his life and went on to hold office in the Iowa legislature until 1932, when the Democrats swept into office on the coat tails of Franklin Roosevelt.
-Although neither history nor the people of Sioux City treated the remarkable Wallace Short fairly, his administration of Sioux City during a decade of both turbulence and meteoric economic growth between 1918 and 1928 brought some of the best level-headed government policies that the City of Sioux City ever had...or will ever have.
-Sadly, not one street, building or park has ever been named in Wallace M. Short's honor.
+Mayor Short remained a committed Republican for the remainder of his life and went on to hold office in the Iowa legislature until 1932, when the Democrats came into office.
+Wallace Short's administration of Sioux City during a decade of both turbulence and meteoric economic growth between 1918 and 1928 brought excellent, level-headed government policies.
+Unfortunately, not one street, building or park has ever been named in Wallace M. Short's honor.

 Ruff Building/Hedges Block fire

 On June 29, 1918, Sioux City suffered its greatest accidental loss of life when the four-story Ruff Pharmaceutical building (the Hedges Block at Fourth & Douglas Streets) collapsed.
 At the time of the disaster, workmen were gutting the upper floors and preparing to lower part of the first floor to ground level.
 Meanwhile, retail activities had been allowed to continue at street level.
 The building suddenly collapsed, trapping scores of victims in the rubble.
 Gas mains ruptured, causing a massive fire that required 36 hours to contain.
 In typical city government fashion of the day, the City Public Safety Commissioner arrived on the scene and handed out bottles of whiskey to firemen and other rescuers.
 Thirty-nine people died in what became known as "the Ruff Disaster."